IIIF/website/source/index.md

 [Caption that links to UV, with a note on benefits to efficiency - can show a bunch of filetypes in one viewer]

 <div><iframe src="https://uv-v3.netlify.app/uv/uv.html#?manifest=https://preview.iiif.io/cookbook/0026_0064_0065-opera-recipes/recipe/0026-toc-opera/manifest.json&c=undefined&m=0&s=0&cv=0&rid=null" width="560" height="420" allowfullscreen frameborder="0"></iframe></div>

+## Powerful *and* practical for leaders

+We’re all in this game because we want to share knowledge and collections as widely as possible.
+If we can do it cost-effectively, we’re doing good work.
+IIIF is being adopted the world over by world-leading institutions, and serving billions of digital objects online without vendor lock-in and with strong open-source and community-driven ethics. <a href="{{ site.url }}{{ site.baseurl }}/consortium/join/">Join the IIIF consortium today</a> as publishers of your collection objects, code contributors, or voting members.

 ## Satisfying for leaders